tryton/tryton/doc/index.rst

 - Active: A checkbox that allow to disable the tax code.
 - Company: The company for which the tax code is defined.
 - Parent, Children: Parent and children tax codes.
+- Start and End date: The period for which the tax code is reported.
 - Amount: The sum of lines for the selected periods:

     - Operator: `+` or `-`